aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 To implement manual revalidation, you can used a tags-based approach that lets you revalidate content connected to a specific tag:

 - `cacheTag(tag: string)`: caches the function/component under the specified tag
 - `revalidateTag(tag: string)`: from the specified tag, removes the function from the cache.
+However, this has **stale while revalidate** behavior, meaning that it still shows the initial cached version before getting the fresh data back.
+- `updateTag(tag: string)`: invalidates the cache of the function that the tag references.
+However, it immediately serves fresh data.

 **page based revalidation**
 ****